 Maybe I shouldn’t say this as MarocBaba and I met here in Marrakech when I was on vacation, however I think it’s important.
 I see and hear stories from people regularly about how they met someone while in Morocco and the next thing you know they’re filing for a visa and planning to spend their lives together.

 There are a lot of Moroccan men who are looking for a way out and can prey on female visitors.
 Sometimes their entire family can be in on it leading you to believe that their affection is genuine.
 My advice is to treat any potential romantic encounter as you would in your own country.
 Don’t be too trusting right off the bat.
+If you do decide to visit, be sure to read this post I wrote about things you should do when meeting someone overseas.

 The Language Barrier